mit212/lab4_2024/README.md

 | Show the feedback form completion screen to a TA or LA. |

+## 5 Make It Wireless!

+Rewire so that joystick on a separate system
+Enable wireless comms code

+## 6 are there other sensors we want to expose them to in this lab?

 [^1]: Version 1 - 2020: Dr. Harrison Chin
   Version 2 - 2021: Phillip Daniel
   Version 3 - 2023: Ravi Tejwani and Kentaro Barhydt
-  Version 4 - 2024: Jinger Chong, Josh Sohn
+  Version 4 - 2024: Joseph Ntaimo, Jinger Chong, Josh Sohn